Azure/Industrial-IoT/docs/manual/readme.md

 <img src="media/image36.png" style="width:6.3in;height:4.41667in" />

-#### Check data arriving in the Database.
+#### Check data arriving in the Database

 By default, Azure Time Series Insights is connected to the Edge Telemetry Processor when a full deployment of the Azure Industrial IoT platform was performed.
-To access the Time Series Insights dashboard called “Time Series Insights Explorer”, permissions to access the portal must be granted first.
-To do so, navigate to the Azure Portal, select the resource group of the Azure Industrial IoT platform deployment, navigate to the Time Series Insights environment, select “Data Access Policies”, select “Add”, select “Select user”, pick your user Azure Active Directory credentials, select “Select”, select “Select role”, select “Contributor”, select “Ok” and select “Ok” again.
-Now select “Overview” and select “Go to TSI Explorer” at the top of the page.
-TSI Explorer will launch in a separate Browser windows and you will see an environment called “Time Series Analytics”.
+To access the Time Series Insights dashboard called "Time Series Insights Explorer", permissions to access the portal must be granted first.
+To do so, navigate to the Azure Portal, select the resource group of the Azure Industrial IoT platform deployment, navigate to the Time Series Insights environment, select "Data Access Policies", select "Add", select "Select user", pick your user Azure Active Directory credentials, select "Select", select "Select role", select "Contributor", select "Ok" and select "Ok" again.
+Now select "Overview" and select "Go to TSI Explorer" at the top of the page.
+TSI Explorer will launch in a separate Browser windows and you will see an environment called "Time Series Analytics".
 You can then zoom into the data time slice you are interested in:

 <img src="media/image37.png" style="width:6.3in;height:3.26667in" />